-It was a random evening with a very cloudy sky where we suddenly got the idea of eating Wat Dan Hor and then someone said: “Let’s go Tuck Kee” and being the foddies we are, quickly put aside pen and paper, shutdown the PC’s and drove over to Tuck Kee Ipoh reaching around 7.00pm and thank goodness; there are still a lot of empty tables (probably because it was a weekday and we arrived early) and we did the very Malaysian gesture; waving our hands to order grub.
+It was a random evening with a very cloudy sky where we suddenly have the idea of eating Wat Dan Hor.
+Then, someone said: “Let’s go Tuck Kee”.
+Being the foodies, we quickly put aside pen and paper, shut down the PC’s.
+We drove over to Tuck Kee Ipoh reaching around 7.00 pm and thank goodness; there are still a lot of empty tables (probably because it was a weekday and we arrived early) and we did the very Malaysian gesture; waving our hands to order grub.
 While we were still glancing through the menu, we saw something on the menu that tempted us to forego Wat Dan Hor instead, it was the ‘Fried Udon’………. eeek!

 61, Jalan Yau Tet Shin, Taman Jubilee, 30300 Ipoh, Perak, Malaysia

 Opens daily from 10.00 am – 9.30 pm

 NOTE : We do not eat for free, nor were we paid for this review.
 We ordered and paid for everything that we consume.
 This review is a general summary from feedback by all members of the M Boutique Family who partook in the Food Review.
 If you need to know more about them, don’t forget to pay a visit to their Facebook page.

 *Don’t forget to subscribe to our newsletter to get updated on the latest promotions and deals from the M Boutique Family of Hotels!